-Teachers will be uploading lesson resources to our Purple Mash platform, along with adding games and activities to be completed outside of 'live learning'.
+Teachers also uploaded lesson resources to our Purple Mash platform, along with adding games and activities to be completed outside of 'live learning'.
+To access the pupil and class pages, click on the image below:

 There are some very helpful, clear instruction videos to help you and your child navigate the site and complete the teacher-set '2dos' here.
 Watch them to find out more.